captain-amygdala/pistorm/platforms/amiga/piscsi/readme.md

 # Making changes to the driver

 If you make changes to the driver, you can always test these on the Amiga as a regular file in `DEVS:`, but the Z2 device has to be disabled for this to work properly.
-Disabling the Z2 device requires you to comment out the line `ac_z2_type[ac_z2_pic_count] = ACTYPE_PISCSI;` in `amiga-platform.c`.
+Disabling the Z2 device requires you to comment out the line `add_z2_pic(ACTYPE_PISCSI, 0);` in `amiga-platform.c`.

 Steps to create an updated boot ROM, all of these are done in the `device_driver_amiga` directory: